 The role of the Tioga County Soil and Water Conservation District is to assist individual landowners, groups, and units of government with any natural resource concern that is brought before it.
 This may take the form of technical advice, technical assistance, or finding a solution through another entity.
 Please be sure to explore the menu choices below for further information about the district, it's staff, & programs.

 It's time again for our annual Tree and Shrub Sale.
 Please fill out the order form and make checks payable to Tioga County SWCD.
-Orders are due April 2, 2018.
-If you want to order large quantities of trees, 100 or more, please order by March.
+Orders are due April 1, 2019.
+If you would like to order large quantities of trees, 100 or more, please order by February.

 Hello Tioga County Famers!